 - difficulty walking or doing daily tasks

-- pain that affects activities and sleep
+- pain that affects sleep

 - infection from scratching your itchy palms and soles